 The Covid-19 pandemic has completely dominated business planning in 2020 but British businesses that buy or sell abroad or are part of an international supply chain also have the UK’s exit from the European Union to contend with.

-This is particularly challenging for retail businesses regardless of whether they are on the High Street or online, given the impact that Covid-19 has had on the sector from both a supply and demand standpoint.
+This is particularly challenging for retail businesses regardless of whether they are on the High St or online, given the impact that Covid-19 has had on the sector from both a supply and demand standpoint, especially given the most recent lockdown.
 The last thing they now need is a no-deal Brexit.

-But, with negotiations on a knife-edge and time running out, it is important to understand the potential implications that a no-deal would have for your business, and to prepare thoroughly.
+But, with negotiations on a knife-edge, it is important to understand the potential implications that a no-deal would have for your business, and to prepare thoroughly.